Admissions FAQs

 Thus, for entry into a competition, you would need approval from SSP International, Inc. and an academic director and be able to demonstrate that you have completed research outside of the program that has advanced the project in a significant and unique way.
 If your goal is to do publishable work or come in with your own research topic, Summer Science Program is not the best place to accomplish that.

 Absolutely!
-You’ll join an alumni network of 3,700+ strong and be eligible to participate in SSP Connect, a volunteer mentorship program for alumni in the fall.
+You’ll join an alumni network of 4,300+ strong and be eligible to participate in College Link, a volunteer mentorship program for alumni in the fall.
 For more details, visit our alumni page.